felmhorst/minecraft-ai-model/README.md

 ## Getting started
 ### Installation
-1. create a virtual environment: `python -m venv .venv`
+1. create a virtual environment: `python -m venv .venv` and activate it: `.venv/Scripts/activate`
 2. (optional) Install CUDA for your device.
 With a CUDA, computations can run on the GPU rather than the CPU.
   - install cuda toolkit for you GPU, for example from [nvidia](https://developer.nvidia.com/cuda-downloads)
   - you can check your CUDA version with `nvidia-smi` (see CUDA Version in the top right)